by Timothy Kane, NewPoint Senior Consultant

-For non-LGBTQIA folks, homosexuality and transgender identities can be confusing and confounding.
-Approximately ten (10) million people (4.1%) of the population identify as LGBTQIA.
-Confronted by challenges in a society that doesn’t fully understand, accept, or protect them, LGBTQIA people have adopted creative ways to celebrate their unique experiences and contributions to the larger society.
-To be an ally with and for LGBTQIA colleagues (friends and family members), let’s review the essentials.
+For non-LGBTQIA+ folks, homosexuality and transgender identities can be confusing and confounding.
+More than 20 million people in the US identify as LGBTQIA+.
+Confronted by challenges in a society that doesn’t fully understand, accept, or protect them, LGBTQIA+ people have adopted creative ways to celebrate their unique experiences and contributions to the larger society.
+To be an ally with and for LGBTQIA+ colleagues (friends and family members), let’s review the essentials.

 Awareness is our first step!